Grice-Lab/HmmUFOtu/README.md

 Dependencies
 ------------
 HmmUFOtu depends on the popular head-only C++ libraries Boost and Eigen3.
 They are available and often pre-installed on most Linux distributions, and can be easily installed on Windows and Mac OS X.
-Some additional features of HmmUFOtu depend on ZLIB and Boost-IOSTREAMS libraries (for handling .gz|.bz2 files), but is not required and can be disabled.
+The ZLIB and Boost-IOSTREAMS libraries are optionally dependent for handling GZIP/GZIP2 compressed files, but are not required and can be disabled.
+The JSONCPP C++ library is optionally dependent for formatting HmmUFOtu's assignment output into standard .jplace output; if "jsoncpp" library is found or specified during the configuring step, an optional program **hmmufotu-jplace** will be installed.

 Installation
 ------------